needle-mirror/com.unity.adaptiveperformance/Documentation~/provider.md

                 // Do something here if you need to...
             }
             return false;
         }
     }
 ```

 ## Package initialization

-Implementing the Package Metadata allows the AdaptivePerformance provider management system to automatically create and initialize your loaders and settings instances.
+Implementing the Package Metadata allows the Adaptive Performance provider management system to automatically create and initialize your loaders and settings instances.
 The system will pass any new instances of your settings to the `PopulateNewSettingsInstance` method to allow your provider to initialize the new instance data after it's created, if needed.

 ## Installing the Adaptive Performance provider management